tagoWorks/akod/README.md

 7. Input your custom licenses in the `license.txt` file
    * Remember to press ENTER after each license to be sure that the bot can write to the file without issues
-   * When adding multiple licenses remember to press ENTER on the last string
-      ```txt
-      ABCD-EFGH-IJKL-MNOP
-      ABCD-EFGH-IJKL-MNOP
-      ABCD-EFGH-IJKL-MNOP
-      ```

 # Implement VLoD in your code 💻
 For now VLoD can only be used for Python scripts.
 If you want to contribute and attempt to expand please feel free.